Jounce/Surge/README.md

 | 1000000    | 5.700 sec | 0.001 sec | 5700x |
 | 100000000  |    ?      | 0.087 sec |   ?   |

 > It was difficult to make a reasonable performance comparison between the two implementations, as the Accelerate-backed function did not register >= 1 msec runtime  until `n = 1000000`.
-At `n = 100000000`, the naive implementation effectively timed out after several minutes.
+At `n = 100000000`, the naïve implementation effectively timed out after several minutes.
 >
 > Surge's performance characteristics have not yet been thoroughly evaluated, though initial benchmarks show incredible promise.
 Further investigation is definitely warranted.